tylerhunt/remockable/README.markdown

 In looking at the code for Remarkable to determine the feasibility of continuing work on Remarkable itself, it seems clear that the scope of that project has outgrown its usefulness for most users.
 It was with this conclusion in mind that Remockable was born.
-It's an attempt to start with a clean slate but maintain the original goal of Remarkable in spirit.
+It’s an attempt to start with a clean slate but maintain the original goal of Remarkable in spirit.

 ## Installation

-Add this line to your application's `Gemfile`:
+Add this line to your application’s `Gemfile`:

 ``` ruby
 gem 'remockable'